Carthage/Carthage/README.md

 ### Share your Xcode schemes

 Carthage will only build Xcode schemes that are shared from your `.xcodeproj`.
-You can see if all of your intended schemes build successfully by running `carthage build --no-skip-current`, then checking the [Carthage.build][] folder.
+You can see if all of your intended schemes build successfully by running `carthage build --no-skip-current`, then checking the [Carthage/Build][] folder.

 If an important scheme is not built when you run that command, open Xcode and make sure that the scheme is marked as “Shared,” so Carthage can discover it.